 To update the waiting list, the PHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
+As part of the initial pre-application or application, the PHA will ask the family for their preferred methods of communication, which may include mail, phone, text message, email, or contact through a representative or service provider.

-This update request will be sent to the last address that the PHA has on record for the family.
+This update request will be sent to the last address that the PHA has on record for the family as well as any additional contact methods identified by the family.
 The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.